Lesbian: Self-identification and behavior

-The importance of sex
+Sexual activity

 A 1983 survey asked couples "About how often during the last year have you and your partner had sex relations?".
 The survey found that long-term lesbian couples named lower numbers than long-term heterosexual or homosexual male couples.
 This conclusion became known as "lesbian bed death".
 Numerous critiques were leveled at the study, including that the language could be misinterpreted to mean "heterosexual intercourse", and that the survey sample was limited to a biased sample of self-identified lesbians in 1983.

 Researchers report that lesbian and heterosexual women are just as likely to view achieving orgasm as important, and that the two groups report statistically equivalent rates of overall sexual and romantic satisfaction.
 The research suggests that lesbian women tend to achieve said satisfaction through higher quality rather than more frequent sex, and that they engage in different romantic and sexual scripts than heterosexual women.